azevedomedia/wp-plugin/README.md

 # 1. About the plugin

-> This plugin will works as a "bridge" before the WP API for any remote situation of data manipulation described in the project.
+> This plugin will works as a "bridge" before the plugins "rest-api" (v2)" and "oauth" (v2) for any remote situation of data manipulation described in the project.
 After processing the data, the plugin will trigger the Wordpress API functions according to the request:

   - Insert
   - Update